Kris-Syevens/About/README.md

  [Accordion FAQ](https://kris-syevens.github.io/Accordion) - This is the hosted site for my Developmental-Project-Accordion repo.

  [Color Generator](https://kris-syevens.github.io/Color-Generator) - This is the hosted site for my Developmental-Project-Color-Generator repo.

+ [Counter App](https://kris-syevens.github.io/Counter) - This is the hosted site for my Developmental-Project-Counter repo.